ctb/titus-blog/src/grants-posted.rst

 weaponizing metagenome assembly techniques and I can get DOD-style funding!!
 Or a funding fairy will magically appear to throw bales of cash at me.
-Or, much more likely, someone will want to collaborate.
+Or, much more likely, someone will want to collaborate, which would be all to the good.

 Fifth, I think theft of ideas is overblown.
 Someone actually cares enough to think my ideas are worth stealing? **I'd be lucky to be that